-Thus, when charging full fee for partial billing periods, you can ensure that the subscription charges cover the cost, no matter when the subscription is activated / canceled.
+Thus, when charging full fee for partial billing periods, you can ensure that the subscription charges cover the cost, no matter when the subscription is activated/canceled.

-Also, you can modify the periodic fee for a subscription plan once it has been activated (e.g. you can decide to increase / decrease the price for a service).
+You can also modify the periodic fee for a subscription plan once it has been activated (e.g., you can decide to increase/decrease the price for a service).